 - If Oxbridge Interviews Ltd or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets.

-We collect and use your personal information to operate the service efficiently and to deliver you the very best service.
+We collect and use your personal information to operate the service efficiently and to deliver you the very best service, as well as for purposes required by applicable law, regulations, collective agreements or other contracts and to enable us to fulfil Oxbridge Interviews’ purposes and legal obligations.
 In particular, we may use your personal information for the following purposes: